NBA Finals Game 2 Ratings Crash 32% from 2019

 The ratings did improve a bit over Game 1, however.

-With its average of 9.38 million viewers on ABC, Game 2’s viewers increased ten percent over the dismal numbers seen for Game 1.
+With its average of 9.38 million viewers on ABC, viewers for Game 2 between the Milwaukee Bucks and Phoenix Suns increased ten percent over the dismal numbers seen for Game 1.
 This year’s Game 2 was also way up compared to the 2020 “bubble year” (up 41 percent).
 However, it was still down 32 percent from 2019, which was the last “normal” year for sports television viewership.
 The Game 2 numbers were also considerably worse than the Warriors-Raptors in June of that year (13.89M).

 Game 2 also achieved its ranking as the most-watched NBA game of the year.